 So you’re thinking about buying a sauna.
-If you’re just getting started and you’re out there on the Internet reading anything with the word “sauna” in it, trying to get a feel for what it all means, you may feel slightly overwhelmed.
+If you’re just getting started, you might be feeling slightly overwhelmed.
 Be advised that there’s a lot of information floating around out there that may be well-intentioned but which is inaccurate nonetheless.

 A true sauna experience, according to traditional Finnish standards, involves a heater and stones.
 If the stones are dry, you have what’s called a dry sauna experience; if you ladle a small amount of water onto the heated stones, it creates a burst of steam, adding humidity to the air, and you then have what’s called a wet sauna experience.